nocpiun/calcium/README.md

 ## Deploy & Use

-**It's recommended to access Calcium by [calcium.js.org](https://calcium.js.org).
-But if you want to deploy it locally, please continue reading the following text.**
+**It is recommended to access Calcium via [calcium.js.org](https://calcium.js.org).
+However, if you prefer to deploy it locally, please proceed to read the following instructions.**

 #### Docker

-First, you need to make sure that your server (or computer) has installed [Docker](https://docker.com).
+First, you need to make sure you have had [Docker](https://docker.com) installed on your server (or computer).

 1. Pull docker repository